Calebnathan/Auto_Saver/README.md

 3. **Welcome** - See your personalized greeting and default categories

 ### Daily Use
+1. **Navigate the App**
+   - Use the bottom navigation bar to switch between Home, Race, and Social.
+   - On the Home screen, use the tabs to switch between the **Dashboard** and **Categories** views (early-stage placeholders for upcoming features).

-1. **Track Expenses**
+2. **Track Expenses**
+   - From Home, open the Categories view (or legacy flows as they are migrated).
-   - Tap the red ➕ button in the Total Spent card
+   - Tap the ➕ button in the Total Spent card or relevant action.
-   - Choose "Add Expense"
-   - Enter amount, description, category, and date
+   - Enter amount, description, category, and date.
-   - Save to see it appear under the category
+   - Save to see it appear under the category.

-2. **Manage Categories**
+3. **Manage Categories**
-   - Tap the red ➕ button
-   - Choose "Create Category"
+   - Use the add action (➕) in the Home area.
-   - Name your category (e.g., Transportation, Entertainment)
+   - Create categories (e.g., Transportation, Entertainment).
-   - Save to start organizing expenses
+   - Save to start organizing expenses.

-3. **View Your Spending**
+4. **View Your Spending**
-   - See total spent at the top of the screen
+   - See total spent and summaries on Home (Dashboard tab work in progress).
-   - Tap any category to expand and view expenses
-   - Collapse categories to keep your view organized
+   - Browse the Categories tab to inspect category-level expenses.

 ### Menu Options
 - ⚙️ **Settings** - Configure app preferences